 Alexandria is a fun place to explore and the George Washington Birthday Parade is one of the best events of the year.
 Old Town is a fascinating place to travel through on foot with its cobblestone streets, colonial houses and churches, museums, shops, and restaurants.
 For more information about Alexandria, including restaurants, shopping, major attractions and things to do, see "Alexandria, Virginia: A Neighborhood Guide."

 The George Washington Birthday Parade starts at the intersection of Gibbon and South Fairfax streets in Old Town Alexandria on Monday, February 17, 2020.
 The reviewing stand will be located near City Hall's Market Square at the intersection of King and Royal Streets, and the parade route ends at Wilkes and South Royal streets.

 The one-mile parade route winds through the historic streets of George Washington's former hometown, meaning there will be several great viewing spots for you to catch a glimpse of the action.
 However, if you want to participate in the parade itself, you will need to register by February 1 this year.

-Transportation and Parking: Free DASH shuttle bus service will take you downtown and back from 11 a.m. to 4 p.m.
-The Free King Street Trolley will also be in operation all day until 11 p.m. from the King St-Old Town Metro station.
-There are many parking garages within the vicinity of the parade route.
-See a guide to parking lots in Old Town Alexandria.
+To get to the main event, you can take the metro to King Street, Braddock Road, Eisenhower Avenue, and Van Dorn.
+Free DASH shuttle bus service will take you downtown and back from 11 a.m. to 4 p.m., which connects with Metrobus, Metrorail, Virginia Railway Express, and all local bus systems.
+The Free King Street Trolley will also be in operation all day until 11 p.m. from the King St-Old Town Metro station, and there are many parking lots and garages within the vicinity of the parade route.

 Free Admission to Historic Alexandria Sites